Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 Ultimately, parenting as a daughter is not about achieving perfect regulation.
 It is about learning to meet activation with awareness and building relational safety over time.
 That is how intergenerational patterns shift.

-If parenting is bringing up more than you expected, you’re not alone.
-Brainspotting can help you understand what’s happening in your nervous system and support you in responding differently.
-Reach out if you’d like support.
+If parenting is bringing up more than you expected, you're not alone.
+I work with mothers navigating this exact terrain, bringing both clinical training and my own experience as a new mom to this work.
+Brainspotting and Sensorimotor Psychotherapy can help you understand what's happening in your nervous system and support you in responding differently.
+Reach out when it feels like the right time.

 I help adults who feel stuck in anxiety, hypervigilance, or relationship patterns rooted in CPTSD heal at the level of the nervous system.
 Through Brainspotting and trauma-informed somatic therapy, my clients learn to process early attachment wounds, regulate their nervous systems, and build the kind of relationships and internal safety they may have never experienced before.